You Gotta Get a Gimmick (song)

 "You Gotta Get a Gimmick", also known as "You Gotta Have a Gimmick", is a song from the 1959 musical Gypsy, with music by Jule Styne and lyrics by Stephen Sondheim.
+The 1959 rendition of the song was sung by Chotzi Foley, Faith Dane, Maria Karnilova and Milton Rosenstock.

 Synopsis

 TheaterMania describes the song plot as a "threesome of hilariously costumed veteran burlesque dancers...who teach Louise the ropes of stripping."